 This series of webinars aim to assist the students in dealing with the different challenges they face in online learning and the impact of COVID-19 in their daily lives.
-For SY 2020-2021, webinars focusing on mental stress were streamed on the STI Official mental well-being as well as that of the family and loved ones is everyone's responsibility.
-This episode, streamed on March 12, 2021, exceeded 16,000 total engagement, and achieved visibility to 74,000 and 76,000 impressions.
+For SY 2020-2021, webinars focusing on mental stress were streamed on the STI Official Facebook Fan Page.